CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     >**Info**: The below YAML script will create an AKS service inside the contoso-traders namespace that you have created in previous steps.
 AKS Service is an abstract way to expose an application running on a set of Pods as a network service.

     ```yaml
       apiVersion: v1
       kind: Service
       metadata:
         name: contoso-traders-products
         namespace: contoso-traders
         annotations:
-            #@TODO: Replace 'SUFFIX' in the next line with whatever your ENVIRONMENT GitHub secret value is
+          # TODO: Replace 'SUFFIX' in the next line with whatever your ENVIRONMENT GitHub secret value is
           service.beta.kubernetes.io/azure-dns-label-name: contoso-traders-productsSUFFIX
       spec:
         type: LoadBalancer
         ports:
           - port: 80
       selector:
         app: contoso-traders-products

       ```
    ![Select workloads under Kubernetes resources.](media/ex3-t3-servicecreate.png "Select workloads under Kubernetes resources")

-1. Select **Workloads** under the Kubernetes resources section in the left navigation.
-With **Deployments** selected by default, select **+ Create** and then choose **Apply a YAML**.
+1. Select **Workloads (1)** under the Kubernetes resources section in the left navigation.
+With **Deployments** selected by default, select **+ Create (2)** and then choose **Apply a YAML (3)**.

     ![Select workloads under Kubernetes resources.](media/CNV2-E3-T3-S5.png "Select workloads under Kubernetes resources")